The Gut Microbiome in Parkinson's Disease: A Longitudinal Study of the Impacts on Disease Progression and the Use of Device-Assisted Therapies

 Source: Figure 4

-Description: Differential abundance of taxa between faster progressing and slower progressing PD patients within 12 months, specifically at two-time intervals(t=0, t=12)
+Description: Differential abundance of taxa between faster progressing and slower progressing PD patients within 12 months at t=0 (family taxonomic level)

 NCBI Quality ControlLinks